Published 10 Jan 2023

-An RFI template is a tool used in construction to request information from project stakeholders.
+An RFI template is a tool used in construction to request information from project stakeholders, especially during the procurement stage.
 The contractor can use the request for information template as a guide to writing an RFI.
 It can also help the company document the RFI response and track the RFI process from start to end.

 The request for information template contains fields for RFI number, project ID, date of request, and more.
-Use this general RFI template to do the following:
+Use this general and customizable RFI template to easily collaborate with project stakeholders and do the following:

 - Provide an overview of the RFI